-After all, despite the apparent political 'revolutions' (the French and Russian ones) with which the historians make the birth of the market economy or the collectivist economy concide, it is known that the transition from the 'corporative' system of production to the capitalist one, and from the capitalist system to the collectivist one, has been and still is very slow and never 'total': in that at any historic moment there has been and still is a survival of the old forms and anticipation of the new.
-And, in the end, a substantial cohabitation and coexistence is produced of all the forms which refer to this or that system.
-As moreover it is by now conventionally recognized by the scholars of comparative 'economic systems', the 'system may remain a conceptual expression, whilst the structure is by necessity real and concrete'.
-44
+After all, despite the apparent political 'revolutions' (the

+French and Russian ones) with which the historians make the birth of the market economy or the collectivist economy coincide, it is known that the transition from the 'corporative' system of production to the capitalist one, and from the capitalist system to the collectivist one, has been and still is very slow and never 'total': in that at any historic moment there has been and still is a survival of the old forms and anticipation of the new.
+And, in the end, a substantial cohabitation and co-existence is produced of all the forms which refer to this or that system.
+As moreover it is by now conventionally recognised by the scholars of comparative 'economic systems', the 'system may remain a conceptual expression, whilst the structure is by necessity real and concrete'.36

-8.3 The 'Third Sector' and the Welfare Society
+6.3 The 'Third Sector' and the Welfare Society

-It is therefore very probable that for a long period of time still to come the fundamental characteristic of pluralistic Western societies will, in their postindustrial phase, be hallmarked by a combined active presence of all three operational sectors mentioned45, even if one can at the same time, presume that both the Public Sector (in a process of readjustment and decentralization) and the Private Profit-making Sector (in a process of objective reduction of its market areas) together will tend to lose their influence in favour of the widening of a 'Private-Collective Sector'.
+It is therefore very probable that for a long period of time still to come the fundamental characteristic of pluralistic Western societies will, in their post-industrial phase, be hallmarked by a combined active presence of all three operational sectors mentioned37, even if one can at the same time, presume that both the Public Sector (in a process of readjustment and decentralisation) and the Private Profit-making Sector (in a process of objective reduction of its market areas) together will tend to lose their influence in favour of the widening of a 'Private-Collective Sector'.
+(Whose outlines and functions will become ever more clearly-defined in the next Chapter 12).

-Whether this tendency can be identified also in a search for a "third way" to socialism does not seem to us to merit concentrating too much attention.
+Whether this tendency can be identified also in a search for a third way to socialism does not seem to us to merit concentrating too much attention.
 It seems a pointless question, similar to whether the Welfare State is in crisis or not.